-Expertise: Data protection
+Expertise: Data Protection

 SSEK Partner Leads Seminar in Korea on Indonesian Legal Developments